 Post Office: Uniforms and Discipline

-This record is held by British Postal Museum and Archive: The Royal Mail Archive
+This record is held by The Postal Museum

 This series comprises reports, papers, statistics and photographs, mainly relating to the design, manufacture and distribution of uniform, but also to discipline within The Post Office.

 Please see The Postal Museum's online catalogue for descriptions of individual records within this series.

 |Note:||Catalogue entries below series level were removed from Discovery, The National Archives' online catalogue, in November 2016 because fuller descriptions were available in The Postal Museum's online catalogue.|